 Leave no one behind

-In moving to 24/7 monitoring, the Froedtert team made tremendous efforts to focus on patients who were minimally engaged in their Loops.
-Even if they never wrote back, the team would check in persistently, ensuring that the patient knew they had a resource available to them in times of concern.
-This strategy paid off.
+In moving to 24/7 monitoring, the Froedtert & MCW team made a significant effort to focus on patients who were minimally engaged in their Loops.
+The team checked in persistently, ensuring that the patient knew they always had a resource available.

-"It was nice to know that someone was checking in on my symptoms everyday,” shared one patient.
-“It can be hard to get to a person at a doctor's office so it was nice to know that someone was checking in daily."
+"It was nice to know that someone was checking in on my symptoms every day,” shared one patient.

 Another concurred: "Everything was a positive experience.
 They communicate and check and double check and made sure I was getting everything I needed."